sagarbiophysics/Subtomo-tutorials/source/HIV/ts_reconstruct.rst

 While the boundary model is mostly correct, that accounted for X axis tilt.
 Since we zeroed this out, the ``thickness`` and ``Z shift`` parameters are off; the amount of error depends on how much X axis tilt was present.

-1. Generate tomogram and open in ``3dmod``.
+1. enerate tomogram and open in ``3dmod``.
 Check to see that the specimen is centered in Z and that the entire specimen is within the tomogram boundaries.

 2. If the specimen is not centered in Z, note the shift in pixels.
 Multiply this number by the binning factor and apply this to the ``Z shift`` parameter.
 Re-generate the tomogram and check again.

 3. If the specimen is not within the boundaries of the tomogram, increase the ``thickness`` until there is sufficient padding above and below the specimen.

 .. note::
      while excessive padding doesn’t affect data quality, it does result in a larger tomogram which will impact the amount of storage space required, the speed of reading the tomogram, and data processing times.

 4. If your specimen has low contrast for picking, you can also use the SIRT-like filter here.
 For this dataset, this is not required.

 5. When you are satisfied with your tomogram, delete intermediate image stacks.

 .. note::
     this removes the erased, aligned stack.